 Review Graduation Deadlines.

-Submit a Program of Study at least three weeks prior to defense unless, already on file with the Graduate School.
+Submit your most recent degree audit worksheet from Degree Works at least three weeks prior to defense unless, already on file with the Graduate School.

 Graduate School Clearance

-- Transcripts: Documentation for all post–secondary coursework.
-This includes courses being used for transfer credit.
-Degree–bearing transcripts are required for all prior degrees received.
+- Transcripts – Documentation for all degree applicable post–secondary coursework.
+This includes your undergraduate transcript and courses being used for transfer credit.
+Official degree–bearing transcripts are required for all prior degree applicable degrees received.
 Please check with your program coordinator to confirm your transcripts are recorded (in MySlice).

 File a Diploma Request